PrinceSingh19/PrinceSingh19/README.md

 - Playing video games at spare time
 - Currently learning Web Development by Self
 - I’m currently open for an Intern or a new job opportunity -I love learning new techs and using new tools.
-I also love drinking Atay (Tea in Ar - Morocco) while coding.
+I also love to have coffee while coding.
 <br />
 <br />